 She continues, “ I’m so excited that we will be taking “This Is The Modern World” to Brighton this year with the biggest collection of Jam memorabilia on show- just a stones throw from the last ever live gig at the Brighton Centre, forty years ago in 1982".

-The most comprehensive exhibition about The Jam and The Style Council is the ultimate exhibition for memorabilia lovers.
+The most comprehensive exhibition about The Jam and The Style Council, “This Is The Modern World” is the ultimate exhibition for memorabilia lovers.
 Produced by AGMP and sponsored by Visit Brighton.

 This Is The Modern World